jrowellfx/jrowellfx/README.md

 But ultimately it all comes down to files on a file server, directories, and computer programs processing data.

-Even with all these powerful GUIs, I still find it to be immensely helpful be able to open a shell in a terminal program and get at the data that way.
+Even with all these powerful GUIs, I still find it to be immensely helpful be able to open a shell in a terminal program and get at the files that way.

 Throughout all these years a UNIX-like environment has been the platform of choice at 99.9 % of the studios.
 From the early days on Silicon Graphics machines, or Sun Workstations, to